Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Conclusion

 The introduction of a weak extensional flow to the system (owing to the interaction from other vortices), known as the Kida vortex, disrupts the particle trajectories in the Kirchhoff vortex.
 Inertial particles in the Kida vortex can have limit cycle trajectories as well as chaotic trajectories in an extended phase space over time.
 However, a Melnikov analysis revealed that particles with sufficiently high inertia are less prone to chaotic transport.

 The present study offers insights into the clustering and dispersion of particles in an ambient vortical flow field.
 As mentioned earlier, this has been of interest to understanding the trapping of dust, which has the potential for forming planetesimals.
 However, we have exclusively considered one-way coupling between the particle and fluid phases in the current study.
 The feedback force from the dispersed phase to the carrier phase can be significant, particularly during the clustering phase.
 Allowing for two-way coupling introduces additional instabilities, such as streaming instabilities in the context of proto-planetary disks \citep{youdin2005streaming,youdin2007protoplanetary}.
 In the axisymmetric vortex system context, two-way coupling results in the expulsion of particle clumps in a spiralling arm manner, even in the limit of vanishing particle inertia and leads to a dramatic destabilization of an otherwise stable isolated vortex due to a particle-induced baroclinic torque \citep{shuai2022instability}.
 As mentioned earlier, a non-axisymmetric vortex system formed by like-signed point vortices exhibits topological and dynamical similarities to the system under consideration.
 While it is known that like-signed vortex pairs are prone to merging below a critical separation \citep{griffiths1987coalescing,dritschel2002vortex,cerretelli2003physical}, the inclusion of two-way coupling introduces novel vorticity dynamics before their merging \citep{shuai2024merger}.
 At the leading order, momentum coupling from fluid to particle induces clustering dynamics, as demonstrated in this paper.
 However, once clustering is achieved, the particle concentration at those locations becomes sufficiently high that the feedback from the particle phase to the fluid phase cannot be neglected.
+A recent study by the authors \citep[see][]{nath2024instability} reiterates the same argument: a dusty simple shear flow is unstable when the dust particles are distributed non-uniformly.
 In two-dimensional dusty turbulence, this feedback has produced a non-universal energy spectrum that depends on particle inertia and mass loading \citep{pandey2019clustering}.
 Therefore, it is crucial to approach the results presented in this paper with caution, acknowledging that their applicability may be limited as long as the particle feedback to the fluid is negligible, particularly in a dilute mixture, in the earlier stages of dynamics before particle clustering.
 After the onset of clustering, the feedback force would alter the morphology of the underlying coherent structures; subsequently, delineating a causal effect between clustering and two-way coupling may become difficult.